edahelsinki/slise/README.md

 R implementation of the SLISE algorithm.
 The SLISE algorithm can be used for both robust regression and to explain outcomes from black box models.
-For more details see [the paper](https://rdcu.be/bVbda), and for a more informal overview see [the presentation](vignettes/presentation.pdf), or [the poster](vignettes/poster.pdf).
+For more details see [the paper](https://rdcu.be/bVbda), alternatively for a more informal overview see [the presentation](vignettes/presentation.pdf), or [the poster](vignettes/poster.pdf).

 > **Björklund A., Henelius A., Oikarinen E., Kallonen K., Puolamäki K.** (2019)
 > *Sparse Robust Regression for Explaining Classifiers.*
-> Discovery Science, 22nd International Conference (DS 2019).
+> 22nd International Conference on *Discovery Science* (DS 2019).
 > Lecture Notes in Computer Science, vol 11828, Springer.
 > https://doi.org/10.1007/978-3-030-33778-0_27